-The Emperor's Bridge Campaign is engaging the support of California state and local lawmakers for our proposal — now a campaign within the Campaign — calling upon the state legislature simply to add "Emperor Norton Bridge" as an honorary name for the San Francisco-Oakland Bay Bridge system in 2019, the 160th anniversary of Joshua Norton's proclamation declaring himself Emperor on 17 September 1859.
+The Emperor's Bridge Campaign is engaging the support of California state and local lawmakers for our proposal — now a campaign within the Campaign — calling upon the state legislature simply to add "Emperor Norton Bridge" as an honorary name for the San Francisco-Oakland Bay Bridge system in 2022, the 150th anniversary of Emperor Norton's three “bridge Proclamations” of 1872, setting out the original vision for the Bay Bridge.
 Our proposal would leave in place all existing names for the bridge system and its parts ("spans," tunnel, pedestrian/bicycle path).

 As part of this effort, the Campaign is seeking public endorsements from California and Bay Area influencers and institutions.

-Current endorsements (listed below*) are in addition to the 5,906 signatories of the Change.org petition here.
+Current endorsements (listed below*) are in addition to the 6,100 (and counting!) signatories of the Change.org petition here.

 Would you like to endorse our proposal?
-Please contact Campaign president John Lumea at john@EmperorsBridge.org
+Please contact Campaign founder John Lumea at john@EmperorsBridge.org

 JOHN AVALOS | Former two-term San Francisco Supervisor for District 11 (2008-2017)